The Guitar Capo

 | Eb | Cm | Ab | Bb |

-Instead of playing the more difficult chord shapes and having to use barre chords, the guitarist can still play in C major with easy open chords, but the capo must be placed on the 3rd fret.
+Instead of playing the more difficult chord shapes and having to use barre chords, the guitarist can still play in C major with easy open chords, with the capo placed on the 3rd fret. 🥳

 3. Adding interest